rexresearch

 US7116458

-COHERENT GENERATION, CONVERSION, OR MODULATION OF
+GENERATION, CONVERSION, OR MODULATION OF ELECTROMAGNETIC

-ELECTROMAGNETIC RADIATION USING SHOCK WAVES OR SOLITIONS
+RADIATION USING SHOCK WAVES OR SOLITIONS PROPAGATING THROUGH

-PROPAGATING THROUGH EXCITONIC OR POLARITONIC CRYSTALS
+EXCITONIC OR POLARITONIC CRYSTALS

 An optical modulator includes a crystal structure that